 "What a tag for a playhouse, Dick," cried the officer.
 "How doth it run?
-'The bigotry of kings and the tyranny of priests.'
-Why, if well delivered by Betterton close up to the footlights, with one hand upon his heart and the other pointing to the sky, I warrant the pit would rise at it."
+The bigotry of kings and the tyranny of priests."
+Why, if well delivered by Betterton close up to the footlights, with one hand upon his heart and the other pointing to the sky.
+I warrant the pit would rise at it."

+sky, I warrant the pit would rise at it."

 "Very like," said the other, twirling his mustache.
 "But we have no time for fine speeches now.

 What are we to do with the little one?"